 Program Admission Process

-Applicants must successfully complete the admission application form and meet the program requirements described below.
+Applicants must successfully complete the admission application form and meet the program requirements.
 Admission to the program will be based on accepted application to the program and then on a first-come, first-served basis as space allows.
-(Applications submitted after Aug.
-29, 2013 may be considered on a space available basis.)

 A basic tool set is required of all entering students.
 A list of required tools is available from the automotive instructors.
 UCC offers Automotive Certificates and AAS options.

 Minimum GPA in automotive classes shall be 2.00.
 For current program requirements, you are strongly urged to consult with a member of the automotive staff or an adviser.

 Please see the link below to apply to the Automotive Program.
 This application must be printed out and cannot be completed or processed online.

 The Toyota T-Ten program has additional requirements and responsibilities.